Teaching support from the UK’s largest provider of in-school maths tuition.

 Worked example from a Third Space Learning online GCSE revision lesson

-For example, rather than spending a whole week revising nothing but graphs and then setting that aside once the week is done, never to be touched again, spend some time each day on a number of topics, going back the following week to review what you revised previously.
+For example, rather than spending a whole week revising only graphs and then setting that aside once the week is done, spend some time each day on several topics and revisit them the following week to review previous revision.

-5 things you need to make time for in your revision timetable
+5 things to make time for on a revision timetable

 • Active learning